tylerapplebaum/CryptoForDummies/README.md

 Here it is in smaller chunks:

 1) TLS

-  Possible values: TLS, SSL
-  Determines which protocol to use
+  Determines which protocol to use (TLS or SSL)

 2) ECDHE_RSA

+  Elliptic Curve Diffie-Hellman Ephemeral signed with RSA

 3) AES_128

+  Advanced Encryption Standard with a 128-bit key

 4) GCM

+  Galois Counter Mode

 5) SHA256

+  Secure Hash Algorithm with a 256-bit hash

 ####3.
 TLS Handshake Breakdown